Womeninbc/whitepaper/README.md

 As an collaboration, we are open to partnering with other organizations that help us acheive the purposes outlined above and help us do so more effectively.

+This platform is to enable us to draft and contribute to this document constructively.

+Please view the tutorial link on how Github works.

+If you would like a particular role in the organization, please add yourself under "Team"

+Each of us here is present with our own gifts and strengths.
+Please only suggest the changes to the document that you yourself would be willing to enact.

 t.me/womeninbc